-Alberto Medellín has been a member of Santos Elizondo since 2016 and his specialization covers areas of amparo, electoral, civil and mercantile law.
+Alberto Medellín has been a member of Santos Elizondo since 2016 and his specialization covers areas of Amparo, Electoral, Civil and Commercial law.

-He has worked in different judicial institutions at both the local and federal levels, where he collaborated and oversaw projects for the resolution of trials and means of impugnation related to civil, mercantile, political-electoral issues (voting right, local and federal elections, internal affairs of political parties), human rights and amparo.
-In Santos Elizondo, Alberto has participated in various civil, mercantile and amparo trials.
+He has worked in different judicial institutions at both local and federal level, where he collaborated and was in charge of projects for the resolution of trials and means of challenge related to civil, commercial, political-electoral (voting rights, local and federal elections, as well as internal matters of political parties), human rights and amparo.
+At Santos Elizondo, Alberto has participated in various civil and commercial litigation and amparo proceedings.

-In 2007, Alberto graduated as a Law Degree from the Faculty of Law and Criminology of the Universidad Autónoma de Nuevo León and then obtained a master’s degree in law with guidance to the amparo trial in that same faculty.
-He then gained a specialization in electoral justice by the TEPJF Electoral Justice Training Center in 2014 and finally in 2015 he completed a master’s degree in human rights by the General Council of the Judiciary of Spain and the University of Jaén.
+In 2007, Alberto graduated with a law degree from the Law and Criminology School of the Universidad Autónoma de Nuevo León and completed a master's degree in law with a focus on amparo trial at the same school.
+Then, he obtained a specialty in electoral justice from the Electoral Justice Training Center of the TEPJF in 2014 and finally in 2015 he completed a master's degree in human rights from the General Council of the Judiciary of Spain and the University of Jaén.